A quick flight

 Price: about £12.99 + shipping

-Puzzle Post’s The Missing Flight was a well-constructed, approachable puzzle game with a bit of story.
+Puzzle Post’s The Missed Flight was a well-constructed, approachable puzzle game with a bit of story.

 Everything was lean and cleanly presented through assorted paper components, with solid graphic design.